Suffolk education centre in 'gun threat' inquiry shut down

 But on Thursday, police said they had received new information from Suffolk County Council education officials, and were investigating an alleged threat.

-A police spokeswoman said investigations were continuing and that staff and students had been spoken to.'Not illegal'
+A police spokeswoman said investigations were continuing and that staff and students had been spoken to.

 The centre opened in 2008.
 A council spokesman said it educated 19 children in total, but only 12 at any one time.